The Gouro Zaouli Masks from Côte d’Ivoire

 The earliest preserved ones that we currently know of are 9,000-year-old stone artifacts coming from the Judean Hills and Desert, in Israel.
 They are not the most ancient pieces, but, more simply, the oldest masks that archaeologists have found so far.
 For many scholars, the birth date of the first masks is forever lost in the mists of time.
 Stephen E. Nash, an archaeologist at the Denver Museum of Nature & Science (US), wrote: «Older masks were almost certainly made of perishable materials, such as leather, feathers, pigments, or plant remains—all materials that don’t preserve well in the archaeological record.» (in The Masked Man, SAPIENS).

 The relative scarcity of masks within the archaeological record is due essentially to the ancient preference for organic materials in mask-making practices and their poor rates of survival.
-This means that our knowledge of prehistoric objects and ways of life is filtered and mediated by scientific reconstructions and museum exhibits.
-However, researchers may find and museums may show only artifacts made of materials able to withstand for millennia.
+The masquerade costumes are even rarer.
+This means that our knowledge of prehistoric objects and ways of life is filtered and mediated by scientific reconstructions and museum exhibits, but researchers can find and museums can show only artifacts made of materials able to withstand for millennia.

 We have already encountered a similar situation when discussing the products of the art of basketry.
 In THE RWANDAN ART OF BASKETRY 1, we saw that antique fiber baskets are museum ghosts for reasons of force majeure; the same can be said of all masks made from natural, plant-based, and perishable colors and materials.
 What fiber and wooden masks looked like and what importance they had in prehistoric cultures we will never know for sure.
 The Neolithic Israeli masks have survived only because they are made of stone.